 Frustration, anger, racial difference, inequality, social ignorance, and unemployment or lack of funds to spend on daily life may be the main causes of violence around the world. our society is a kind of naked secret society where people are doing everything they could and hiding many of the results from the public eye or keeping them hidden for no reason.

-Crime at this time where the world is suffering from COVID-19 pandemic, are in rising around the world.
+Crime at this time when the world is suffering from the COVID-19 pandemic, are in rising around the world.
 According to the international news agencies, Scottish police on Friday (Jun 26) shot dead the suspect in a multiple stabbing at a Glasgow hotel housing asylum seekers that wounded six people, including an officer.

 Police Scotland said the incident at the Park Inn hotel in the city’s center was not being treated as terror-related and urged people to avoid speculation about the motive of the apparent attack.